Prevention Alliance of Loudoun

 - Take REVIVE: Opioid Overdose Reversal Training to learn the signs of opioid overdose and how to respond to an opioid overdose emergency.

-- Explore Know the RxSK Use with Caution to find information and strategies regarding the safe use, storage, and disposal of medications to prevent and reduce the misuse of prescription pain medications.
+- Explore Know the RxSK Use with Caution to find information and strategies to prevent and reduce the misuse of prescription pain medications.

 - Request a free lock box for medications and drug deactivation bags - send an email